 Senior Dog Feeding Schedule:

-There are senior dog food options that you can try for your dog that may help with digestion and joint health as they grow older.
-Most Senior dog food includes more fiber to aid in digestion at this age as well.
+There are senior dog food options that may help with digestion and joint health as they grow older.

 How Much Should I Feed My Dachshund?